ietf-wg-cellar/ebml-specification/specification.markdown

 Within an EBML Schema, the XPath of `@name` attribute is `/EBMLSchema/element/@name`.

 The name provides the human-readable name of the EBML Element.
 The value of the name MUST be in the form of characters "A" to "Z", "a" to "z", "0" to "9", "-" and ".".
+The first character of the name MUST be in the form of an "A" to "Z", "a" to "z", "0" to "9" character.

 The name attribute is REQUIRED.